-Ma'ariv:
+Ma'ariv First night of Yom Tov

-- 1. One must wait until nightfall (See local calendar.
+1. One must wait until nightfall (See local calendar.
 For the time in NY see last page) to daven Ma'ariv because we have to make sure that there are "seven complete weeks" for Sefiras Haomer.
-Therefore, if one generally takes in Shabbos (or Yom Tov) early, it is not done so on Shovuos. - 2.
-Ma'ariv: - a.
-Maariv is for Sholosh Regolim (Yom Tov) and starts with "Shir Hama'alos". - b.
-Vatodienu: In the Amida of Sholosh Regolim we add "Vatodienu".
-If one forgot to say it, he does not have to repeat the Amida, however, after the Amida he should say "Boruch Hamavdil bain Koidesh Lekoidesh".
+Therefore, if one generally takes in Shabbos (or Yom Tov) early, it is not done so on Shovuos.

+2. Ma'ariv:

+- a.
+Magriv is of Yom Tov and starts with "Shir Hama'alos". - b.
+The Amidah is of Sholosh Regolim.